DesEsseinte/weather-app/README.md

-A simple weather app done as a project for The Odin Project

-makes use of OpenWeather interface.
+# Weather App:

+A simple weather app made while learning basics of asynchronous programming and use of APIs.

+### API:
+openweathermap.org